-Pupil's signature

-Parent's signature Date
+Pupil's signature Parent's signature Date

-i aiciii s signature Date

-$\underline{\text{APPENDIX B}}$ - Acceptable Use Agreement including photo/video permission (Parents)

-Using images of children - Consent form for use by Castlefield School
+APPENDIX B - Acceptable Use Agreement including photo/video permission (Parents) Using images of children - Consent form for use by Castlefield School

-То Name of the child's parent or guardian: Na ame of child: Sch hool: ima as o ccasionally, we may take photographs of the children at our school ages in our schools prospectus or in other printed publications the on our website.
-We may also make video or webcam recordings inferences, monitoring or other educational use. nat we produce, as well per exe nat you notographs or film footage by parents or guardians of their childres remitted under an exemption in the Data protection Act 1998.
-The emption with regard to the media and occasionally pupil's images tional newspapers, or on televised news programmes.
-Please indicate the child to appear in the media, if not we will try to keep your chaotographs. ere is also a journalistic may appear in local or cate if you do not wish pho the o comply with the Data Protection Act 1998, we need your permit otograph or make any recordings of your child.
-Please answer quen sign and date the form where shown. ease return the completed form to the school as soon as estions I to 4 below, 8 Please circle your answer I. May we use your child's photograph in the school prospectus are other printed publications that we produce for promotional purposes?
-Yes / No 2.
-May we use your child's image on the school's website and the school's social media?
-Yes / No 3.
+To Name of the child's parent or guardian: Na ame of child: Scł hool: im: as ccasionally, we may take photographs of the chil lages in our schools prospectus or in other print on our website.
+We may also make video or we inferences, monitoring or other educational use ed publications that we produce, as well bcam recordings for school-to-school pe exe nat notographs or film footage by parents or guardial ermitted under an exemption in the Data protect emption with regard to the media and occasion ational newspapers, or on televised news prograpur child to appear in the media, if not we will transcraphs. cion Act 1998.
+There is also a journalistic ally pupil's images may appear in local or mmes.
+Please indicate if you do not wish ph the o comply with the Data Protection Act 1998, we notograph or make any recordings of your child. en sign and date the form where shown. ease return the completed form to the school a Please answer questions 1 to 4 below, ð Please circle your answer 1.
+May we use your child's photograph in the schother printed publications that we produce fo purposes?
+2. May we use your child's image on the school's school's social media? website and the Yes / No 3.
 May we record your child's image on video or webcam?
 Yes / No 4.
-Are you happy for your child to appear in the media Yes / No ease note that websites can be viewed throughout the world and not just nere UK law applies. st in the United Kingdom Ple ease also note that the conditions for use of these photographs are on t he back of this form. l ha ave read and understood the conditions of use on the back of thi s form.
-Parent/guardian signature: Date: a: Na ame (in block capitals):
+Are you happy for your child to appear in the media Yes / No ease note that websites can be viewed througho ngdom where UK law applies. ut the world and not just in the United ease also note that the conditions for use of thes rm. e photographs are on the back of this I h ave read and understood the conditions of use on the back of this form.
+Parent/guardian signature: [Date: Na ame (in block capitals):